Lachlan00/AusPlantScrape/README.md

 ## Example Output

+The program will save the images into directories based first on *group*, then *family* and then *genus_species_sub.var*.
+Each of the species directories will contains all available images for that plant.
+Image metadata will also be downloaded with the image links and photographer the image is to be attributed to.
 In this example we have downloaded a set of plant images for a region divided into "native" and "introduced" for quick identification in the field.

 ### Directory file tree